 Redis supports different types of eviction policies.
 Let’s take a look at some.

 - noeviction: In “noeviction” an error is returned when memory reaches it bound.

-- allkeys-lru: Lru stands for “least recent used”.
+- allkeys-lru: Lru stands for “least recently used”.
 This policy removes the least recently used data.